Free Testosterone

 Lower calculated free testosterone suggests reduced availability of testosterone to tissues, even when total testosterone appears adequate.

 Higher free testosterone suggests greater tissue exposure to androgen signaling.
-In the context of therapy, this may reflect dosing, binding dynamics, or timing of testing.
+Context determines whether this is physiologically appropriate.

 Understanding whether values are stable or fluctuating over time is essential for meaningful interpretation.